Adaptive Cross-Layer Attention for Image Restoration: ACLA: Adaptive Cross-Layer Attention

-To achieve adaptive key selection and the search for the optimal configuration of CLA, we propose Adaptive Cross-Layer Attention (ACLA).
+To achieve adaptive key selection in the cross-layer attention, we propose Adaptive Cross-Layer Attention (ACLA).
 Specifically, for each query feature, we dynamically search for the keys sampled from previous layers with ACLA.
-Moreover, when deploying ACLA in CNN backbones, a neural architecture search method is used to search for the insert positions of ACLA.
+Besides, when deploying ACLA in CNN backbones, a neural architecture search method is used to search for the insert positions of ACLA.
 An objective based on the inference cost of inserted ACLA modules is used to supervise the search procedure.